Vodka is a drink that originated in Eastern Europe, the name stemming from the Russian word ‘voda’ meaning water or, as the Poles would say ‘woda’.

 Medicine & Gunpowder

-Since early production methods were crude, vodka often contained impurities, so to mask these the distillers flavoured their spirits with fruit, herbs or spices.
+Since early production methods were crude, vodka often contained impurities, so to mask these the distillers flavored their spirits with fruit, herbs, or spices.

 The mid – 15th century saw the first appearance of pot distillation in Russia.
-Prior to that, seasoning, ageing and freezing were all used to remove impurities, as was precipitiation using isinglass (‘karluk’) from the air bladders of sturgeons.
-Distillation became the first step in producing vodka, with the product being improved by precipitation using isinglass, milk or egg white.
+Prior to that, seasoning, aging, and freezing were all used to remove impurities, as was precipitation using isinglass (‘karluk’) from the air bladders of sturgeons.
+Distillation became the first step in producing vodka, with the product being improved by precipitation using isinglass, milk, or egg white.

 From acorns to melon

 In 1716, owning distilleries became the exclusive right of the nobility, who were granted further special rights in 1751.
-In the following 50 or so years there was a proliferation of types of aromatised vodka, but no attempt was made to standardise the basic product.
-Types produced included; absinthe, acorn, anisette, birch, calamus root, calendula, cherry, chicory, dill, ginger hazelnut, horseradish, juniper, lemon, mastic, mint, mountain ash, oak, pepper, peppermint, raspberry, sage, sorrel, wort and water melon!
-A typical production process was to distil alcohol twice, dilute it with milk and distil it again, adding water to bring it to the required strength and then flavouring it, prior to a fourth and final distillation.
+In the following 50 or so years, there was a proliferation of types of aromatized vodka, but no attempt was made to standardize the basic product.
+Types produced included; absinthe, acorn, anisette, birch, calamus root, calendula, cherry, chicory, dill, ginger hazelnut, horseradish, juniper, lemon, mastic, mint, mountain ash, oak, pepper, peppermint, raspberry, sage, sorrel, wort, and watermelon!
+A typical production process was to distill alcohol twice, dilute it with milk and distill it again, adding water to bring it to the required strength and then flavoring it, prior to a fourth and final distillation.
 It was not a cheap product and it still had not attained really large-scale production.
-It did not seek to compete commercially with the major producers in Lithuania, Poland and Prussia.
+It did not seek to compete commercially with the major producers in Lithuania, Poland, and Prussia.